 Who We Are

 We are a contemporary chamber music duo for the 21st Century located in Brooklyn, NY.
 Made up of soprano vocalist Anna Elder and flutist Sarah Steranka, we perform and commission contemporary chamber music at the highest level.
 We often push the boundaries of modern techniques while honoring traditional performance practices that would be common in any era of classical music and most importantly make our mother’s happy.
 We’ve been playing together since 2015, but formed SydeBoob officially in 2020.
 Our name is a term for soft-bodied women that has been taken back by modern feminists about ownership of what society deems to be “unsightly body fat.”
 In taking the term back, we are declaring that we own our bodies, our decisions, our minds, and our musical practice.
-We are dedicated to pushing the boundaries of contemporary performance, amplifying the voices of female artists, and using alternative performance mediums to invite listeners into a more unique and challenging listening space.

 SydeBoob Duo is 501c3 nonprofit in the great state of New York.
 Please consider making a tax-deductible donation.
 Your support goes directly to touring fees, artist stipends, production costs, composer stipends and the sustainability of our project.
 We are available for concerts, composer readings, residencies, and workshops.
 For all booking and general inquiries please send us an email here.